biggaji/biggaji/README.md

 ### Hey 👋
 - I'm a self-taught software engineer.
-I build backend services, infrastructure and tools for developers and organizations.
+- I build backend services, tooling, infrastructure, and system solutions for organizations.
-- Backend & Open source engineer. <a href="https://x.com/oxwware">@oxwware</a> on Twitter.
+- Open source engineer.
+- <a href="https://x.com/oxwware">@oxwware</a> on X.